Preventing human error

 However, there were a few requirements that slid in without much fuss and fanfare.
 One of them is in clause 8.5.1 Control of production and service provision.
 A controlled condition that appeared for the first time is 'the implementation of actions to prevent human error'.
 What is human error?
 Well, we might define it as when someone makes a mistake or causes something bad / unwanted to occur.
-In the quality management context, that error may lead to a process or system exceeding its acceptable limits.
+In the quality management context, that error may lead to a process or system not meeting expectations or exceeding its acceptable limits.

 The term 'Poka-Yoke' might sound like an exotic ice cream, but is in fact a Japanese term meaning 'to avoid careless mistakes' (You may have noticed that many quality management terms and concepts have a Japanese history).
 A Poka-Yoke is a method or device that eliminates product defects by preventing, correcting, or at least drawing attention to human errors when they occur.
 The concept of Poka-Yoke is widely utilized in Lean manufacturing.